The Holistic Curriculum

 A holistic curriculum connects students with their inner lives which is defined here as a vital and mysterious energy that gives meaning and purpose to one’s life.
 Connections to students’ inner lives are nourished through storytelling.
 Stories that are told verbally (not read from a book) capture children’s imaginations.
 It is a sacred moment in the day when a teacher tells a story from his or her head, without prompts.
 Students fall silent as they wait to hear the next part of the story from the day before.
 Myths, legends, folktales, sage stories, fairytales, histories from around the world are told to the children throughout the grades to connect students to our diverse, cultural heritages and to old knowledge that has been passed down through every culture.

 Some examples of classroom routines and rituals that connect students with their souls are: singing and recitation of poems; meditation and visualization practices; community talking circles, during which each student has an opportunity to share; and circle time, which includes singing, dancing and movement activities.

 The school comes together to celebrate seasonal festivals and auspicious dates throughout the year.
 School-wide celebrations have ritual and ceremonial elements to them, creating connections, as a school and creating feelings that are usually associated with being in a sanctuary.

 The curriculum emphasizes a natural connection between body and mind.
 Students are encouraged to explore the connections between their body and emotions, and to develop a sense of what their bodies have to say.
-A priority is placed on healthy, positive communication and mindfulness in all actions â€“ being aware of what one is doing, while doing it.
+A priority is placed on positive communication and mindfulness in all actions â€“ being aware of what one is doing, while doing it.
 Mindfulness and a focus on breath encourage students to slow down and be present with one task at a time.